wp-plugins/namaste-lms/readme.txt

 == Changelog ==

+= Version 0.8.2 =
+- Important bug fixes on required homeworks
+- "In progress" popup showing what does a student has to do to complete a course

 = Version 0.8 =
 - Admin can create/edit personalized certificates
 - Users get certificates assigned to them upon successfully completing courses